 If we cannot meet your request, we will contact you within two weeks to discuss any available options you may have.
 If you do not hear from us initially, you may assume your child is enrolled.
 Confirmations will be sent out along with Summer School registrations in late March, or sooner if possible.
 We will work on processing enrollments as quickly as we can, but it does take time.
 Thank you for your patience.

 Montessori classes are available as five-day-per-week morning only or five-day-per-week full day options.
 There may be a limited number of four-day afternoon spaces for preschool-aged children available unless all spaces have been taken by students attending five days per week.

 Our Prep Program is for new students who are starting at age 2-1/2 to 3 years old.
-It is offered as a two, three or five morning per week program (2 days on Th/F, 3 days on M/T/W only).
+It is offered as a three or five morning per week program.
 The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori preschool/kindergarten class.
 Students enrolled in the Prep Program may enroll in the Montessori preschool program the following school year or may be ready to join a preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition) as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.